Umran Malik

 Umran Malik (born 22 November 1999) is an Indian international cricketer who plays for the Indian cricket team in limited-overs cricket as a right-arm fast bowler.
 He debuted for India in June 2022 against Ireland.
-He plays for Jammu and Kashmir in domestic cricket.
+He plays for Jammu and Kashmir in domestic cricket and notably played for Sunrisers Hyderabad in 2022 in the IPL.

 Early life

 Malik was born in 1999 to father Abdul Rashid, a fruit-seller, and mother Seema Begum. from Gujjar Nagar locality in the city of Jammu.

 Career

 In April 2021, Malik was selected as one of three net bowlers for 2021 Indian Premier League (IPL) playing for Sunrisers Hyderabad.
 On 3 October 2021, he made his debut in the IPL, against Kolkata Knight Riders, during the 49th match of 2021 Indian Premier League.
-He gained attention during the match between Sunrisers Hyderabad and Royal Challengers Bangalore, when he bowled five balls in a row at more than 150 kmph.
+He gained attention during the match between Sunrisers Hyderabad and Royal Challengers Bangalore, when he bowled five balls in a row at more than 150 km/h.
 As a result of his fast-bowling, he was named as a net bowler for India's team for the 2021 ICC Men's T20 World Cup.
 He made his first-class debut on 23 November 2021, for India A against South Africa A.

 He was retained by Sunrisers Hyderabad in the IPL 2022 auction.
 On 27 April 2022, in the 2022 Indian Premier League match against the Gujarat Titans, Malik took his first five-wicket haul in Twenty20 cricket.
 Malik was also named as the Emerging Player of the tournament.

-He bowled the fastest ball by an Indian in IPL clocking 157 kmph in a match against Delhi Capitals.
+He bowled the fastest ball by an Indian in IPL clocking 157 km/h in a match against Delhi Capitals.

 In May 2022, Malik was named in India's Twenty20 International (T20I) squad for their series against South Africa.
 The following month, he was named in India's T20I squad for their two-match series against Ireland.
 He made his T20I debut on 26 June 2022, for India against Ireland.
 His first ODI debut for the India cricket team in November 2022 against New Zealand.
 He dismissed Devon Conway as his first wicket.